mikhailshilkov/mikhailio-docpad/src/documents/2016/07/building-a-poker-bot-functional-fold-as-decision-tree-pattern/index.html.md

 layout: post
 title: Building a Poker Bot: Functional Fold as Decision Tree Pattern
 date: 2016-07-22
-tags: ["F#", "poker bot", "functional programming"]
+tags: ["F#", "Poker Bot", "Functional Programming"]
 ---

 *This is the fifth part of **Building a Poker Bot** series where I describe my experience developing bot software